 Board of Directors

-Hoyoung Huh has served as our Chairman since September 2011.
-Dr. Huh was Executive Chairman from February 2011 to September 2011 and a director since May 2010.
-He is Chairman of the board of directors of Cytomx Therapeutics, Inc. and a director of ADDEX Pharmaceuticals.
-From February 2008 to December 2011, Dr. Huh was Chairman of the board of directors of BiPar Sciences, Inc. since the April 2009 merger, and served as BiPar's president and Chief Executive Officer from February 2008 until December 2009.
-He also serves on the boards of directors of several privately-held companies.
-Dr. Huh served on the board of directors of Facet Biotech from September 2009 to April 2010 and was President and Chief Executive Officer of BiPar Sciences from February 2008 to January 2010.
-He was a member of the board of directors, Chief Operating Officer, and head of the PEGylation business unit at Nektar Therapeutics.
-Dr. Huh was a partner at McKinsey & Company, where he was in the biotechnology and biopharmaceutical sectors from 1997 to 2004.
+Hoyoung Huh, M.D., Ph.D., has been the Chairman of the Board since September 2011, served as our interim Executive Chairman from February 2011 to September 2011, and has served as a director of Geron since May 2010.
+He is Chairman of the board of directors of Cytomx Therapeutics, Inc. Dr. Huh also is a director of AntriaBio, Inc. Additionally, Dr. Huh serves on the boards of directors of several privately-held companies.
+Dr. Huh served as a director of ADDEX Pharmaceuticals from May 2011 to May 2014.
+From February 2008 to December 2011, Dr. Huh was Chairman of the board of directors of BiPar Sciences, Inc. since the April 2009 merger of BiPar and Sanofi-Aventis, and served as BiPar's President and Chief Executive Officer from February 2008 to December 2009.
+Dr. Huh served on the board of directors of Facet Biotech from September 2009 to April 2010.
+From February 2008 to May 2009, he was a member of the board of directors at Nektar Therapeutics.
+From March 2005 to February 2008, Dr. Huh held positions as Nektar's Chief Operating Officer and Senior Vice President of Business Development and Marketing where he was responsible for the company's worldwide business development, marketing and manufacturing and led Nektar's PEGylation business.
+Prior to Nektar, Dr. Huh was a partner at McKinsey & Company where he was in the biotechnology and biopharmaceutical sectors.
 Prior to McKinsey, he held positions as a physician and researcher at Cornell University Medical College and Sloan-Kettering Cancer Center.
-Dr. Huh holds an A.B. in biochemistry from Dartmouth College and an M.D. and Ph.D. from Cornell University Medical College and Sloan-Kettering Institute.
+Dr. Huh holds an A.B. in biochemistry from Dartmouth College and an M.D. and Ph.D. in genetics and cell biology from Cornell University Medical College and Sloan-Kettering Institute.

-V. Bryan Lawlis has served as our director since March 2012.
-He is a founder and currently serves as the President, Chief Executive Officer and a director of Itero Biopharmaceuticals, LLC, a privately held biopharmaceutical company focused on the cost-efficient development and commercialization of protein therapeutics.
-Dr. Lawlis also serves on the boards of BioMarin Pharmaceutical Inc. and Sutro Biopharma, Inc. Prior to Itero, Dr. Lawlis was an officer of Aradigm Corporation between November 2001 and August 2006, where he functioned in several roles, including as President and Chief Executive Officer and a member of its board of directors.
-Dr. Lawlis co-founded Covance Biotechnology Services, served as its President and Chief Executive Officer from 1996 to 1999 and Chairman from 1999 to 2001, until it was sold to Diosynth RTP, Inc. From 1981 to 1996, Dr. Lawlis was employed by Genencor, Inc. and Genentech, Inc. in various roles.
-His last position at Genentech was Vice President of Process Sciences.
-Dr. Lawlis holds a B.A. in microbiology from the University of Texas at Austin and a Ph.D. in Biochemistry from Washington State University.
+V. Bryan Lawlis, Ph.D., has served as a director of Geron since March 2012.
+He currently serves as a director for BioMarin Pharmaceuticals, Inc., Coherus Biosciences, and several privately-held biotechnology companies.
+From August 2013 to September 2014, Dr. Lawlis served as a director for KaloBios Pharmaceuticals, Inc. Dr. Lawlis is the President and Chief Executive Officer of Itero Biopharmaceuticals LLC that he co-founded in 2006.
+Dr. Lawlis served as President and Chief Executive Officer of Aradigm Corporation, from August 2004, and served on its board of directors from February 2005 continuing in both capacities until August 2006.
+Dr. Lawlis served as Aradigm Corporation's President and Chief Operating Officer from June 2003 to August 2004 and its Chief Operating Officer from November 2001 to June 2003.
+Previously, Dr. Lawlis co-founded Covance Biotechnology Services, served as its President and Chief Executive Officer from 1996 to 1999, and served as Chairman from 1999 to 2001, when it was sold to Diosynth RTP, Inc. From 1981 to 1996, Dr. Lawlis was employed at Genencor, Inc. and Genentech, Inc. His last position at Genentech was Vice President of Process Sciences.
+Dr. Lawlis holds a B.A. in microbiology from the University of Texas at Austin and a Ph.D. in biochemistry from Washington State University.